16 Tidy data

 #> 9 Denmark 2022 5857

-names_prefix strips the leading text. names_transform applies a function to the extracted names, here converting character years to integers.
+names_prefix strips the leading text; names_transform applies a function to the extracted names, here converting character years to integers.

 For more complex column names, names_sep and names_pattern let you split structured names into multiple new columns.
 If you had columns like bill_length_mm and bill_depth_mm, you could split on _ to extract both the measurement and the unit.
 The tidyr pivoting vignette covers these cases in detail.
+But what about the opposite direction, when your data is too long?

 Exercises